gocd/docs.go.cd/content/gocd_on_kubernetes/importing_a_sample_workflow.md

     To allow a deployment script to be able to communicate with the target Kubernetes cluster, you must create a service account for deployments.
 The API token for this service account can then be stored in a Kubernetes secret.

-    Refer the [Kubernetes RBAC guide](https://kubernetes.io/rbac/) for instructions on creating service accounts and assigning them to roles.
+    Refer to the [Kubernetes RBAC guide](https://kubernetes.io/rbac/) for instructions on creating service accounts and assigning them to roles.

     You can create a secret with these credentials with the following Kubernetes configuration:
     ```